Nokia 9 PureView With Penta-Lens Camera Setup Unveiled at MWC 2019

 Starting with the imaging capabilities of the phone, the Nokia 9 PureView's camera system has been developed in partnership with Light.
 HMD Global has also worked with Qualcomm and Google to optimise the camera setup to fully utilise the Snapdragon 845 SoC's power and work well Google's Photos app.
 The phone packs five rear cameras with Zeiss certified lenses, which are joined by three 12-megapixel monochrome sensors and two 12-megapixel RGB sensors.
 Each of these cameras is triggered when a person takes a shot and then the phone fuses these photos together to create a single image.
 In the front, there is a 20-megapixel selfie shooter.

 Among other specifications, the phone sports a 5.99-inch Quad-HD+ (1440x2960 pixels) POLED screen with 18.5:9 aspect ratio and an in-display fingerprint sensor.
 The Nokia 9 also packs 6GB of RAM, 128GB of inbuilt storage, and 3,320mAh battery with wireless charging support.
 Additionally, the company has included the connectivity options like Wi-Fi 5, Bluetooth 5.0, and NFC.
-The Nokia PureView is also IP67 certified for water and dust resistance.
+The Nokia PureView is also IP67 certified for water and dust resistance and packs a USB Type-C port.
+There is no 3.5mm audio jack though.

 Nokia 1 Plus With Android Pie (Go Edition), Nokia 210 Feature Phone Launched at MWC 2019